opencor/opencor-developer-documentation/src/develop/codingStyle.rst

      i++;
      j--;

-- Try to minimise evaluation of the same code over and over.
+- Try to minimise the evaluation of the same code, especially in loops:
-  This is aimed especially at loops:

   .. code-block:: c++
      :class: good